LOADING ...

 Rickety-tickety-tin,

-My tragic tale I prolong,
+My tragic I won't prolong,

 And if you do not the song,

-yourselves to blame if it's too long,
+You've to blame if it's too long,

-You should never let me begin, begin,
+You should have let me begin, begin,

-You should have let me begin.
+You should never let me begin.

 Videos